CentralFloridaAttorney/zmongo_retriever/UNDERSTANDING_KEY_SELECTION.md

 ### Step 2: Convert JSON to Metadata

+`ZMongoRetriever` adds creates a `Document` with `page_content` from a specified field from a record in a mongo collection.
+When using `ZMongoRetriever.invoke(object_ids, page_content_key, existing_metadata=None)` you must specify the `page_content_key`, which is a path-like key for the field that is to be used when creating the `page_content` in the `Document`.
+Otherwise, you will get my default key, which will probably not work with your data.

-`ZMongoRetriever` can convert your JSON document into a flat metadata dictionary, where each key represents a path to a value in the original JSON structure.
+`ZMongoRetriever` converts the mongo record into a flattened metadata dictionary, where each key represents a path to a value in the original JSON structure.
 The conversion process is handled by the `convert_json_to_metadata` function:

 ```python
 metadata = convert_json_to_metadata(your_json_document)